linkerd/website/linkerd.io/content/gsoc.md

 ---

 It will also be helpful for your mentor to receive a weekly status communication from you.
-Previous mentors and students have use this template to faciliate their weekly catch-up:
+Previous mentors and students have use this template to facilitate their weekly catch-up:

 ### Accomplishments and Key Updates